-The first of its kind in Canada, the False Creek Climate Response Centre (FCCRC) is a scalable, multi-faceted resource.
+The first of its kind in Canada, the Climate Response Centre on Granville Island is a scalable, multi-faceted resource.
 It will serve the people of the False Creek area and the surrounding City of Vancouver community in responding to the climate crisis.
-The Climate Crisis Education Centre’s aim is to offer a supportive environment to discuss new ideas, learn new skills and generate innovative solutions.
+The Climate Response Centre on Granville Island’s aim is to offer a supportive environment to discuss new ideas, learn new skills and generate innovative solutions.
 What makes this Centre unique is its direct engagement with community, its focus on public education and its inclusion of arts and culture.

 What does the Centre aim to do?

-False Creek is in the heart of the city.
-Formerly an industrial site, the Creek has become a residential area and tourist hub.
+Granville Island is an industrial site, and has become a tourist hub.
 At its center, Granville Island welcomes 7-10 million visitations per year.
 Additionally, over 200,000 people pass over the Granville and Burrard Bridges daily, making it an ideal site to educate the public about the Climate Crisis.